urikdev/Urik/PRIVACY.md

 Under GDPR Article 6, our legal bases for processing your personal data are:

-1. **Consent (Article 6(1)(a)):** You consent to word learning by using the keyboard with word learning enabled
+1. **Consent (Article 6(1)(a)):**
+    - Word learning: By using the keyboard with word learning enabled
+    - Clipboard monitoring: By continuing to use the keyboard after first install with clipboard monitoring enabled by default (opt-out consent model)
 2. **Legitimate Interest (Article 6(1)(f)):** We have a legitimate interest in processing error logs to maintain and improve the keyboard

-You can withdraw consent at any time by disabling word learning in settings or uninstalling the app.
+You can withdraw consent at any time by disabling clipboard monitoring, disabling word learning in settings, or uninstalling the app.

 ## Contact Us